 Doing well with SEO is just maths and planning at the end of the day.
 Getting found more will equal more clients – it sounds easy.
 It’s a no brainer that if you invest £600 for an additional £8400 per month, right?
 Yes it can get tricky, however if you can afford to do it is well worth the investment, but it is a skill and not something that everyone can do correctly so please consider using professionals or you can mess up your site traffic entirely.

 It’s worth noting that there are many other factors that professional SEO teams will consider and work on to produce the results like above.
 They will check over your external listings, number of links (internal and external) and look at your onsite and offsite information that builds trust with the search engines.
-They will also look at your meta data and information behind images and pages to optimise them to increase the readability of your webpage for search engines to read them better.
-They even look at bounce rates to improve your sites relevance for the information on each page.
+They will also look at your metadata and information behind images and pages to optimise them to increase the readability of your webpage for search engines to read them better.
+They even look at bounce rates to improve the relevance of your site for the information on each page.
 All in all, there are thousands of things that require SEO on your website and of course, thousands of different ways that people can search for your services.
 Its why it is impossible for any business to promise you “Number One” on Search Engine (unless they are quoting for paid adverts) We are just talking about natural search results today.
 There is one key feature though that links all the work together – that is Keywords.
 With a few different types of keywords, it’s hard to know what we mean by them, so we are going to try and educate our followers and readers a little bit. (if you want to keep reading still)

-The key to keyword research is to understand the client, its catchment area and its services that make it unique.
+The key to keyword research is to understand the client, its catchment area and the services that make it unique.
 Sometimes it’s not a service it can be a catchphrase or product or unique offering.
 Then apply that understanding to what you think people will search for and investigate the keywords.
-For example: we had a company work with us that offered finance advice. “finance advice (location)” were the dominant keywords on their website with the addition of the location.
-This was only being searched for about 10 times per month and in return the client was lucky to get 1 lead a month from their site.
-By researching the terms and realising that people were searching 50 times a month for “financial advisers (location)” this introduced just a slightly difference in wording and in return can see a 12% conversion and now gets 6 leads a month.
-Whilst that doesnt sound much, when you do this with dozens of keywords over time, for example 10x changes resulting in 6 extra leads a month soon adds up to over 60 leads a month.
-Keyword research is in our opinion the backbone to any website, without a decent research – you’re playing a guessing game with a hit and miss chance of traffic and consistency.
+For example, we had a company work with us that offered finance advice. “finance advice (location)” were the dominant keywords on their website with the addition of the location.
+This was only being searched for about 10 times per month and in return, the client was lucky to get 1 lead a month from their site.
+By researching the terms and realising that people were searching 50 times a month for “financial advisers (location)” this introduced just a slight difference in wording and in return can see a 12% conversion and now gets 6 leads a month.
+Whilst that doesnt sound much, when you do this with dozens of keywords over time, for example, 10x changes resulting in 6 extra leads a month soon adds up to over 60 leads a month.
+Keyword research is in our opinion the backbone to any website, without decent research – you’re playing a guessing game with a hit and miss chance of traffic and consistency.

 We often find our clients are amazed by the performance of their site after we have had a few months with it.
 We recently took a local venue from just 10-20 views a day, to 60-80 views a day in just 3 months so please, trust us when we say we can make any website optimised and more friendly with the search engines.
 It’s just a matter of knowing what you are going to target and knowing how to work through the entire site making sure each page and the data is targeting that same information.